w3c/webextensions/proposals/multiple_user_script_worlds.md

 given `worldId`.
 User scripts injected into a world with the given `worldId` will have the associated properties from the world configuration.
 If a world does not have a corresponding configuration, it uses the default user script world properties.
+Any existing worlds are not directly affected by `userScripts.configureWorld()` calls; however, the browser may revoke certain privileges (for instance, message calls from existing user script worlds may beging to fail if the extension sets `messaging` to false).
+This is inline with behavior extensions encounter when e.g. the extension is unloaded and the content script continues running.

-World configurations can be removed via the new `userScripts.removeWorld()` method.
+World configurations can be removed via the new `userScripts.resetWorldConfiguration()` method.

 Additionally, `runtime.Port` and `runtime.MessageSender` will each be extended with a new, optional `userScriptWorldId` property that will be populated in the